SvOlli/USB2Amiga/documentation/Build_A500.md

 can be skipped, since we are getting power from the keyboard connector already.

-The DB9 pins are described above, the pins of the keyboard connector differ from model to model.
+The DB9 pins are described above, the pins of the keyboard connector are:

 A500